-School officials and staff members shall not request, nor disclose, the identity of any student who completes any survey or evaluation (created by any person or entity, including the District) containing the following items:
+School officials and staff members shall not request, nor disclose, the identity of any student who completes ANY survey containing one (1) or more of the following items:

-- 1. Political affiliations or beliefs of the student or student's parent; - 2.
-Mental or psychological problems of the student or student's family; - 3.
-Sex behavior or attitudes; - 4.
-Illegal, anti-social, self-incriminating, or demeaning behavior; - 5.
-Critical appraisals of others with whom respondents have close family relationships; - 6.
-Legally recognized privileged relationships, such as with lawyers, doctors, or ministers: - 7.
-Religious practices, affiliations, or beliefs of the student or parents; or - 8.
-Income, other than as required by law to determine program eligibility.
+- 1. Political affiliations or beliefs of the student or the student's parent/guardian; - 2.
+Mental or psychological problems of the student or the student's family; - 3.
+Behavior or attitudes about sex; - 4.
+Illegal, antisocial, self-incriminating, or demeaning behavior; - 5.
+Critical appraisals of other individuals with whom students have close family relationships: - 6.
+Legally recognized privileged or analogous relationships, such as those with lawyers, physicians, and ministers; - 7.
+Religious practices, affiliations, or beliefs of the student or the student's parent/guardian; - 8.
+Income (other than that required by law to determine eligibility for participation in a program or for receiving financial assistance under such program).